BND Hamburger Icon

 Open row

-Cash flow and profitability may be the top focus of small business owners, but analyzing sales data is equally important.
+Although cash flow and profitability are the top focus of new small business owners, analyzing sales data is a major component of raking in revenue.
 If you don’t look at your sales, you won’t be able to spot a trend, remove a product, or boost inventory to meet demand.
-In today’s world, with sales coming from various channels, understanding your data is more important than ever.
-If you’re not already tracking sales data for your business, you could be missing a big opportunity.

 Why should you track sales analytics?